sarsamurmu/zusty/pages/src/docs/elements/icon.md

 ---

 # Icon
-Powerful Wrapper for almost all kind of icons.
+Powerful wrapper for almost all kind of icons.
 Now use icons with flexibility.

 ---